 In Louisiana, interest in gold earrings isn’t very high.
 In November 2004, there was a sharp increase in search volume, but that level of interest has yet to return.

 Now, let’s take a look at New York’s search interest on Google Trends.

 Right now, the search volume for “gold earrings” is on the rise in New York.
 So what does this mean?
 Well, if you create an ad for a pair of gold earrings that you’re selling, you’re better off targeting individual states like New York.
-Since there’s growing interest there, you’ll be able to capitalize on some sales whether you promote it on Facebook or via Google Adwords.
-You can cross-reference all the states to determine which states have been seeing the trend rise.
+Since there’s growing interest there, you’ll be able to capitalize on some sales, whether you promote it on Facebook or via Google Ads.
+You can cross-reference all the states to determine which ones have been seeing the trend rise.
 That way, you increase your chances of landing sales without wasting money by targeting places where interest is lagging.